-> Click to get: Creative Brief set via digital download
+> Click here to get: Creative Brief set via

-- An editable creative brief template in .doc, .pages, .pdf, and .rtf formats.
+- Editable creative brief templates in .doc, .pages, .pdf, and .rtf formats.

-- All specialized creative briefs, plus sample briefs and pro tips, on .pdf.
+- 9 specialized creative briefs, plus sample briefs and pro tips on .pdf.

-- You also get the multimedia slideshow, "How to write a creative brief" which includes TV commercials, video and sample ads.
+- Multimedia slideshow, "How to write a creative brief" which includes TV commercials, video and sample ads.